Student Housing Living Guide

 EFSC Housing Frequently Asked Questions

-The new Student Housing move-in dates are set for August 4 and 5 for student-athletes and August 11 and 12 for other students.
-Safety protocols to protect against the spread of COVID-19 are part of EFSC's Transitional Operations Plan that outlines the detailed process under way to safely reopen EFSC Campuses.
+Safety protocols are in place in student housing to protect against the spread of COVID-19.
+These are part of EFSC's Transitional Operations Plan that outlines the detailed process under way to safely reopen EFSC Campuses.

 Questions?
 We've got answers.
 Click your choice to reveal.

 Question 1: Who is considered eligible to apply for on-campus housing?

 A student who intends to attend Eastern Florida State College as a full-time student* can apply for on-campus housing before or after they are accepted.

 To be eligible to occupy a room at any time, students must remain in "good standing" by meeting all of the following requirements:

 - Be in good academic standing (minimum 2.0 GPA at the end of each term),

 - Have no unpaid financial obligations owing to EFSC,